lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_red_part_2_say.md

 - This is a different table from the one you generated last time by selecting the clinics that make up your team and then clicking "Get *Patient Level* Data."

 - Data in this file are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn*.
-Later on, we will upload this file to the sim UI so that it can *read in* these data, or parameters.

 - There are team data produced for each module of *Modeling to Learn*, each stored in its own tab:
    + Care Coordination (CC) - tab title *CCParams*